Sam Mendes

 • 1992: became artistic director of the Donmar Warehouse theatre

-• 1992: directed Stephen Sondheim's Assassins at the Donmar Warehouse.
+• 1992: directed Assassins at the Donmar

 • 1994: directed revival of Oliver! (with score specially revised and augmented by original composer and lyricist Lionel Bart) at the London Palladium; the show ran for four years, becoming on 8 July 1997 the longest-running show at the venue.

-• 1997: directed The Fix in the West End.
+• 1997: directed The Fix in the West End

-• 1999: directed Wise Guys (workshop) in New York with Nathan Lane and Victor Garber.
+• 1999: directed Wise Guys in New York

 • 2003: started film and theatre production company, Neal Street Productions, with Pippa Harris and Caro Newling.